MarvinXi/Nephrotoxicity/README.txt

 (5) Compound targets and disease genes belonging to significantly distributed modules are organized into Compound targets and Disease genes.txt (eg: Matrine-Tubular Necrosis.txt).
 (6) Python localization.py is employed [see #COMMAND(4)#] to project compound targets and disease genes belonging to significantly distributed modules into the human interactome to construct compound targets-disease genes networks.
 (7) Only when the p-value and the lcc size S of the networks are less than 0.05 and significantly greater than the random expected LCC [rand], respectively, will the networks be retained.
-(8) For the significantly distributed networks, nodes in the core gene set with dis ab ¡Ü 1 are subject to further GO annotations and KEGG functional enrichment analysis.
+(8) For the significantly distributed networks, nodes in the core gene set with dis ab Â¡Ãœ 1 are subject to further GO annotations and KEGG functional enrichment analysis.

 #REFERENCE#
 (1) Menche, J, Sharma, A, Kitsak, M, Ghiassian, SD, Vidal, M, Loscalzo, J, et al. (2015).
 Disease networks.
 Uncovering disease-disease relationships through the incomplete interactome.
 Science 347: 1257601.